WinkoErades/AI-Characters/README.md

 - [Contact](#contact)

 ## Introduction
 Artificial Intelligence has opened up new horizons in the realm of interactive characters.
-This repository showcases a collection of AI characters, each with unique personalities, capabilities, and use cases.
+This repository showcases a collection of AI characters with unique personalities, capabilities, and use cases.
 These characters can be integrated into chatbots, virtual assistants, games, educational tools, and more.

 ## Getting Started
 To get started with using or contributing to the AI-Characters repository, follow these steps: